LV-IBerget/xr-bootcamp-git-overview-2/README.md

 Q: What are you hoping to learn from this course?

-A: How to acclerate my XR protyping.
+A: How to accelerate my XR protyping.